Minutes of the Meeting of Stewkley Parish Council held in the Village Hall

 1. Receive Apologies: PCSO Paula Boston, Cllr K Higgins, Cllr B Bottomley, Cllr A Kennedy

-2. Open Forum: (Adjournment).
-Two residents from Courtneidge Close came to discuss neighbourhood plan developments.
-Neil Dickens [Ch.
-NP steering Committee] and Cllr G Morgan answered questions presented to the Parish Council.
+2. Open Forum: Two residents from Courtneidge Close came to discuss neighbourhood plan developments.
+The chair of the Neighbourhood Steering Committee and Cllr G Morgan answered questions presented to the Parish Council.
 The continuation of regular and up-to-date information to be posted on the Parish website.
 Two residents came to express their concern over the planning application 17/00370/APP 141 High Street North.
 Four residents came to express their views in relation to the planning application 17/00453/APP 89A High Street South.
 One resident came to discuss the Soulbury Road housing development decision.
 The Parish Council to discuss potential procedural issue with AVDC.
 Two residents came to discuss the appeal of planning application 17/00017/REF.
 Cllr Janet Blake updated that AVDC will proceed with VALP consideration detailed in the released whitepaper.
 Further the introduction of a new Connected Knowledge Strategy which is being rolled-out.
 More information can be found on the AVDC website.
 The Unitary decision is expected on March 27th.
 Home to School transport is expected to increase by 5% to £630 after a review.
 Cllr A Pryke queried the adoption of roads by Bucks CC for the Soulbury Road development.

 3. Declaration of interest in items on the agenda: Cllr J Wodey (Chair), declared an interest in 5.e